Skip to main content

 Benefits

-To apply, please send a cover letter and resume to Mikey Gray at info@wheelercenter.org by August 5th for the Fall Internship!
+To apply, please send a cover letter and resume to Mikey Gray at info@wheelercenter.org by March 15, 2026 for the Summer Internship!
 If you have any questions, please do not hesitate to reach out.
 We look forward to connecting with you about this opportunity!

 The Wheeler Center is 100% privately funded and your donation will help carry on the legacy of Senator Wheeler.
 All contributions are tax deductible.